How Leather is Made for Ski Gloves

 Leather is made by a process known as tanning.

-In ancient history, leather tanning was considered a very dirty, noxious, and toxic undertaking, relegated to the poor areas on the outskirts of towns.
+In ancient history, leather tanning was considered a very dirty, noxious, and toxic undertaking, relegated to the poorest areas on the outskirts of towns.
 Even today, leather tanning by ancient methods is so foul smelling that tanneries are still in isolated locations away from populated areas.

 In the ancient world, leather tanners would soak the skins in water to clean and soften them, before scouring the last bits of flesh and fat.
 Next, the tanner would remove the hair by soaking the skin in an alkaline lime mixture, urine, or by submerging the skin in a salt solution after months of putrefying.
 The sparse hair that remained was scraped off the skin with a knife.

 Once the hair was completely removed, the tanner would make the skins more supple by pounding dog or bird excrement into the skin before submerging them in large vats of water and animal excrement.
 Children were commonly employed to collect the large quantities of animal excrement, while urine was collected from “piss-pots” that were placed on street corners by the tanners .

 Excrement and urine was not always used though, as other tanning agents such as alum, tannin and oils were also employed.
 As the skin was stretched, it would lose moisture and absorb the agent.
 Often, to finish this softening process, the tanner would knead the skins with his bare feet.